IntelliJ IDEA 2025.3 Help

 IntelliJ IDEA instantly highlights the found code occurrences in the editor.

-3. The Structural Search dialog displays the selected template and the values of the filters used in the template.
-You can edit the existing filters or add new conditions, for example, add some regular expressions, or a script constraint.
-Place the caret at the code variable and use the filter area to manage filters.
+3. The Structural Search dialog shows the selected template and the values of its filters.
+You can edit existing filters or add new conditions, such as regular expressions or script constraints.
+Place the caret on a code variable and use the filter area to manage its filters.

 the Edit filters

-4. As an example, let's add a condition for the $Field$ variable.
+4. In this example, add a Text modifier for the $Field$ variable.

-For example, let's type the following regular expression:
+5. For the Text modifier, enter the following regular expression:

 \b[A-Z].*?\b

-In this case when you select the Match case checkbox in the Structural Search dialog, IntelliJ IDEA will only search for the fields with uppercase characters.
+In this case, when you select the Match case checkbox in the Structural Search dialog, IntelliJ IDEA searches only for fields with uppercase characters in the first field.

-Also note there are different additional options are available depending on the selected language.
+There are also additional options available depending on the selected language.

-• Language: use the list to select, which file types should be a part of the search.
-In our case, it is Java.
+• Language: use the list to select which file types to include in the search.
+In this case, it is Java.

-• Target: in the list of options, select what item to search for.
-In our case it is Field.
+• Target: use the list to select what item to search for.
+In this case, it is Field.

 Search target

-• Recursive: if this checkbox is selected, IntelliJ IDEA performs the recursive search and all nested items will be included in the results.
-For example, when you search for a method call, with the Recursive option enabled, IntelliJ IDEA will find nested method calls in foo(foo(foo())).
-With the Recursive option disabled, only the outer method call will be found.
+• Recursive: if selected, IntelliJ IDEA performs a recursive search, and all nested items are included in the results.
+For example, when you search for a method call with Recursive enabled, IntelliJ IDEA finds nested calls in foo(foo(foo())).
+With Recursive disabled, only the outer call is found.

-• Injected code: if this checkbox is selected, the injected code such as JavaScript that is injected in HTML code or SQL injected in Java will be a part of the search process.
+• Injected code: if selected, injected code such as JavaScript in HTML or SQL in Java is included in the search.

-• Match case: if this checkbox is selected, the search result will match the case of a search target.
+• Match case: if selected, the search results match the case of the search target.

-6. Specify where to search: in a project, module, directory, or within a custom scope.
+6. Specify the search scope: a project, module, directory, or a custom scope.

-IntelliJ IDEA displays the results in the Find tool window.
+IntelliJ IDEA shows the results in the Find tool window.

 Find tool window results

-You can add the newly created search template to structural search inspections as a custom template by clicking Create Inspection from Template in the Find tool window and use it later to inspect your code.
+You can add the new search template to structural search inspections as a custom template.
+To do this, click Create Inspection from Template in the Find tool window.
+You can then reuse it to inspect your code.

 Replace a target structurally